Listing Top Players in the Telemedicine Equipment Market

 Headquarters: Purchase, New York, USA

-Teladoc Health is a virtual healthcare company that provides remote medical care through videoconferencing, mobile apps, and the phone.
-Teladoc offers a variety of services, including primary care, mental health, and chronic condition management.
-Teladoc offers a comprehensive telemedicine platform that includes video consultations, remote monitoring, and AI-driven diagnostics.
-Teladoc has doubled the number of free care visits delivered to communities impacted by natural disasters.
+Teladoc Health is a virtual healthcare company.
+It offers remote medical care through videoconferencing, mobile apps, and the phone.
+The Teladoc remote virtual care portfolio includes various services.
+These are primary care, mental health, and chronic condition management.
+The company’s comprehensive telemedicine platform includes video consultations, remote monitoring, and AI-driven diagnostics.

 Founded: 2006